I recently heard a story about a bee hive.

 But there is no escaping that loyalty is tied to these traits – love, faithfulness, and truth.

 Loyalty is not something to take lightly.
-We are to be loyal to each other (because frankly — who’s left once we’ve included those we should put before ourselves) because God was faithful to us by calling us into fellowship with Jesus.
+We are to be loyal to each other because loyalty is tied to God’s commandment for us to to love.
+God set the example of loyalty to us by pledging His love to all who love Him, and by calling us into fellowship with Jesus.
 Talk about ultimate loyalty — Jesus did indeed demonstrate it completely when He went to the cross.
 Is He deserving of less from us in return?

-Anytime I read anywhere in the Bible the instruction to write something on the tablet of my heart, I am compelled to stop and pay attention.
+I was also struck by the words in Proverbs 3 to “write them on the tablet of your heart” (in regards to faithfulness and loyalty).
+Anytime I read anywhere in the Bible the instruction to write something on the tablet of my heart, I am compelled to stop and pay very close attention.
 God does not use the image of writing things on tablets lightly (think 10 Commandments).
 This loyalty thing is important y’all.

 I had an idea to look at a few other words — antonyms of loyal.
 This is what I found at Thesaurus.com:

-Wow!
 Those are some strong words.
-And I started thinking.
-In what ways, as wretched sinners, do we demonstrate the opposite of being loyal?
+And I started thinking — in what ways, as wretched sinners, do we demonstrate the opposite of being loyal?

-Gossip, not holding confidences, not keeping our promises, not having enough faith.
-Those are the first things that I thought of.
+Gossip, not holding confidences, not keeping our promises, not always demonstrating faith, being fearful.

 And then two more verses immediately came to mind: